-The studies of Katz-Gerro and López Sintas (2019) demonstrate that suppliers (mainly SMEs) in various tiers of large businesses undertook waste minimisation, replanning of energy use, redesigning products and services, using renewable energy and reducing water usage to achieve CE.
+The studies of Katz-Gerro and Sintas (2019) demonstrate that suppliers (mainly SMEs) in various tiers of large businesses undertook waste minimisation, re-planning energy use, redesigning products and services, using renewable energy, and reducing water usage to achieve CE.
 Such adoption of the CE is often enforced by regulation, as it was in this case.
-Yet the outcome was cost saving, which provided a stronger impetus for other business to replicate CE practice (Prieto-Sandoval et al., 2018).
-Therefore, three factors that are associated in adopting CE within TC supply chain are material provision, resource reutilisation and financial advantage (Ünal, Urbinati, & Chiaroni, 2019).
+Yet, the outcome was cost saving, which provided a stronger impetus for other businesses to replicate CE practice (Prieto-Sandoval et al., 2018).
+Therefore, three factors that are associated with adopting CE within the TC supply chain are material provision, resource re-utilisation and financial advantage (Ünal et al., 2019).

 The need for sustainability in the TC industry is widely acknowledged in academic and practice literature, as demonstrated above.
-The most significant contribution of such literature (e.g., Ahlquist & Mosley, 2020; Baumann-Pauly, Labowitz, & Banerjee, 2015; Haar & Keune, 2014; Huq et al., 2016, 2014; Huq & Stevenson, 2018; Su, 2013; Taplin, 2014; Wigley et al., 2012) is on the people and social aspect of sustainability.
-Literature also indicates uncoordinated recommendations for the industry to reduce its environmental impact except for the Ellen MacArthur Foundation (2019) and the EU (2020) reports on the CE for the TC industry.
+The most significant contribution of such literature (e.g. Ahlquist and Mosley, 2020; Baumann-Pauly et al., 2015; Haar & Keune, 2014; Huq & Stevenson, 2018; Huq et al., 2016; 2014; Su, 2013; Taplin, 2014; Wigley et al., 212) is on the people and social aspect of sustainability.
+Literature also indicates uncoordinated recommendations for the industry to reduce its environmental impact, except for the Ellen MacArthur Foundation (2019) and the EU (2020) reports on the circular economy for the textile industry.
 Nonetheless, such consultancy literature is focused on the meso level and post-consumer phase that does not help the supply chain much in demonstrating what needs to be done in different tiers of the supply chain and how.

-Most of the previous review papers demonstrate CE practices covering redesign, reduce, reuse, recycle, remanufacture and repair at a macro-analytical level; some have identified differences between a sustainable supply chain and a CE (Genovese, Acquaye, Figueroa, & Koh, 2017).
-Only a small number have focused on CE practices and its opportunities and challenges when implementing a comprehensive CE in manufacturing industries (e.g., Lieder & Rashid, 2016).
-Through a systematic literature review, Jia et al. (2020) identify drivers, challenges, practices and indicators of sustainable performance when applying a CE in the TC industry and propose a conceptual model that illustrates the relationship between them.
-They also highlight challenges in CE implementation and provide some suggestions for managers in the TC industry.
+Most of the previous review papers demonstrate CE practices covering redesign, reduce, reuse, recycle, remanufacture, and repair at a macro-analytical level; some have identified differences between a sustainable supply chain and CE (Genovese et al., 2017).
+Only a small number have focused on CE practices and their opportunities and challenges when implementing a comprehensive CE in manufacturing industries (e.g., Lieder and Rashid, 2016).
+Through a systematic literature review, Jia et al. (2020) identify drivers, challenges, practices, and indicators of sustainable performance when applying a circular economy in the textile and apparel industry and propose a conceptual model that illustrates the relationship between them.
+They also highlight challenges in circular economy implementation and provide some suggestions for managers in the textile and apparel industry.
 Such an approach was also proposed by Franco (2017).
-Hvass and Pedersen (2019) also propose CE models for fashion brands, whereas Kumar and Suganya (2019) advise for prolonging the life cycle of textile products earlier.
+Hvass and Pedersen (2019) also propose CE models for fashion brands, while Kumar and Suganya (2019) advise prolonging the lifecycle of textile products earlier.

-Prior works report a relationship between CE and environmental sustainability, whereas very few articles analyse the relationship between social sustainability and CE (Dey, Malesios, De, Chowdhury, et al., 2019).
-Similarly, studies have investigated what technology is suitable for implementing waste management and resource optimisation and achieving energy efficiency-however, research on the impact of adopting specific technology on CE and sustainability performance in TC industry is scant.
-Dey, Malesios, De, Budhwar, et al. (2020) argue that organisations require recirculation of resources and energy, minimisation of resource consumption, recovery of value from waste (i.e., reuse, reduce and recycle) and a multilevel approach.
-We found that the impact of organisational aspects (e.g., organisational structure, processes, leadership roles, employee commitment, cultural change and level awareness), which also play a significant role for CE implementation in TC industry, is ignored.
+Prior works report a relationship between CE and environmental sustainability, whereas very few articles analyse the relationship between social sustainability and CE (Dey et al., 2019).
+Similarly, studies have investigated what technology is suitable for implementing waste management, resource optimisation and achieving energy efficiency-however, research on the impact of adopting specific technology on CE and sustainability performance in the TC industry is scant.
+Dey et al. (2020) argue that organisations require recirculation of resources and energy, minimisation of resource consumption, recovery of value from waste (i.e. reuse, reduce and recycle) and a multi-level approach.
+We found that the impact of organisational aspects (e.g. organisational structure, processes, leadership roles, employee commitment, cultural change, level awareness, etc.), which also play a significant role for CE implementation in the TC industry, is ignored.